Zaxerf1234/AmongUsLimitBypasser/README.md

 A: No.

 ## Q: Can I customize role settings with this tool?
-A: Currently, you **can't** customize role settings, only basic ones.
-But I'm working on this feature and it will appear in the future updates.
+A: Currently, role settings cannot be customized—only basic settings are available.
+However, I’m working on this feature, and it will be included in a future update.

 ## Q: There's no "settings.amogus" file.
-What do I do?
+What should I do?
-A: Make sure you have launched the game and created a room at least once.
+A: Make sure you’ve launched the game and created a room at least once.
 Then try again.

 ## Q: Does this work on cracked version of Among Us?
-A: It should work fine, but hey!
-Are you, little pirate, that poor or just too greedy to spend 5 dollars on a game?
+A: It should work fine, but come on - are you really pirating a $5 game?
+Support the developers if you can.